lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 socks4 127.0.0.1 1080
 ````

-You can now run commands on the throwback domain by preceding your commands by proxychains.
+You can now run commands on the THROWBACK domain by preceding your commands by proxychains.
 There was a lot of time when I wanted to verify if my proxychains were working, I would then use that command:

 ````
 proxychains nmap -Pn -sT -p22 10.200.19.222
 ````

-If the port is open then your proxychains is working and you are now in the Throwback domain!
+If the port is open then your proxychains is working and you are now in the THROWBACK domain!

 ## Conclusion

 This post was only a brief introduction to the Throwback network.
 If you hack the other boxes in the DMZ you will see a lot of fun stuff: default credentials, remote code execution, LLMNR poisoning, password spraying with hydra and so on.

- The hardest part for me was pivoting around the network and it's not over for you yet, rembember you still have to access the corporate domain.
+ It's not over for you yet, rembember you still have to access the CORPORATE domain.
 There is plenty of fun stuff you still have to see: bloodhound, kerberoasting, OSINT and even crafting an excel file with a malicious macro inside.

- Finally, I'll just give you a quick hint if you have difficulty entering the last domain.
-I had some troubles setting up my proxychains for it and my ssh connection were refused.
-So I used the previous proxychains with xfreedrdp to connect to Throwback-DC01 and then I used Windows Remote Desktop to connect to Corporate DC01.
+ I had some troubles setting up my proxychains to pivot to the last domain and my ssh connection were refused.
+So I'll just tell you what I worked for me: I used the previous proxychains with xfreedrdp to connect to Throwback-DC01 and then I used Windows Remote Desktop to connect to Corporate DC01.
 Oh well, whatever works!

  That was the first time I had to pivot into a network and I felt my grip was loosening as I went deeper into the network.
-Network segmentation adds another layer of security and help protect those assets.
-Have a good time hacking networks and always strive to make the internet a safer place.
+Network segmentation adds another layer of security and helps protect assets.
+Until next time, strive to make the internet a safer place and have fun hacking networks!